Aftermath of the Grenfell Tower fire: Grenfell Fire Response Team (GRT)

 On 15 June, the Council invoked the help of other London boroughs to support the survivors.
 Some claimed that the initial response to the disaster had been inadequate but O'Hagan's investigation contradicts this description.

 Responsibility was handed over to the Grenfell Fire Response Team (GRT) led by a group of chief executives from councils across London.
-John Barradell, City of London Corporation chief executive, is leading the response team.
+John Barradell, chief executive of the City of London Corporation, is leading the response team.
 Resources available to them include: central government, the British Red Cross, the Metropolitan Police, the London Fire Brigade and local government in London.
 Neighbouring councils sent in staff to improve the rehousing response.

 The government also announced that they would send in a task force to take over some of Kensington and Chelsea London Borough Council's functions when the GRT is gradually wound down.
 This move from the government stops short of demands from the London mayor, who called for ministers to appoint external commissioners to take over the running of the whole council.